The Ultimate Guide To Building Muscle

 Like summaries?
 Cool.
 Here's everything you just read about putting together a sufficient diet summed up in just 1 paragraph...

 Create a small caloric surplus, get a sufficient amount protein and fat, and get the rest of your calorie intake mainly from carbs.
-Get each of these nutrients from the quality, healthy foods mentioned above, and spread your total calorie intake out somewhat evenly throughout the course of the day (5-6 meals, one every 2-3 hours or so).
-Surround your weight training workout with meals containing a significant amount of protein and carbs, and drink plenty of water all day long.
+Get each of these nutrients from mostly higher quality sources, and organize it all in whatever way is most enjoyable and sustainable for you.
+Surround your weight training workout with meals containing protein and carbs, and drink plenty of water each day.
 Rinse, repeat.

 Supplements